Home for Global Students

 Legendary Facts about Glasgow

-• The Legend of the Kelpies: It’s believed that the Kelpies sculptures comes from a mythical creature from Scottish folklore and they are shape-shifting water spirits that often take the form of horses.
+• The Legend of the Kelpies: It’s believed that the Kelpies sculptures come from a mythical creature from Scottish folklore, and they are shape-shifting water spirits that often take the form of horses.

-• The Legend of the Glasgow Subway: It’s said that the Glasgow Subway is haunted by the ghost of a young girl who disappeared in the tunnels and was never seen again.
+• The Legend of the Glasgow Subway: It’s said that it is haunted by the ghost of a young girl who disappeared in the tunnels and was never seen again.

 • The Legend of the Tenement House: The Tenement House museum is believed to be haunted by the ghost of a former resident who was tragically murdered.